 If you did not get help from a qualified Pennsylvania workers’ compensation lawyer when you filed your claim petition for workers’ comp benefits, it would be wise to consult an attorney before filing your appeal.

-For answers to your questions about Pennsylvania workers’ compensation, including claim petitions and appeals, consider Barnard, Mezzanotte, Pinnie and Seelaus, LLP.
-To schedule a free initial consultation, call 610-565-4055 or contact our Pennsylvania workers’ compensation law firm online.
+For answers to your questions about Pennsylvania workers’ compensation, including claim petitions and appeals, consider Barnard, Mezzanotte, Pinnie, Seelaus & Kraft LLP.
+To schedule a free initial consultation, call 610-565-4055 or 302-594-4535 or contact our Pennsylvania workers’ compensation law firm online.